Monographs

 Book chapters

-with J. van Eijnatten, P. Ortoleva, L. Weibull and M. Hampton, ‘Modernization, Democratization and Politicization: Mass Media in 1920s Europe’, in Klaus Arnold, Susanne Kinnebrock & Paschal Preston (Eds.), The Handbook of European Communication History (Hoboken, N.J.: Wiley-Blackwell., 2019), pp. 115-133.
+with J. van Eijnatten, P. Ortoleva, L. Weibull and M. Hampton, ‘Modernization, Democratization and Politicization: Mass Media in 1920s Europe’, in The Handbook of European Communication History, ed. by Klaus Arnold, Susanne Kinnebrock & Paschal Preston (Hoboken, N.J.: Wiley-Blackwell., 2019), pp. 115-133.

 “Die Zeitung der Zeit” – Die Tageszeitung Tempo und das Ende der Weimarer Republik‘, in: Der ganze Verlag ist einfach eine Bonbonniere”.
 Ullstein in der ersten Hälfte des zwanzigsten Jahrhunderts, ed. by Ute Schneider and David Oels (Berlin: De Gruyter, 2014), pp. 137-159.